Published on May 16th, 2018 | by Alyssa Daniells0

 It’s hard to find a destination in Europe more synonymous with romance, than Paris.
-(With a nod to Rome as the origin of term romance, of course.)
+(With a nod of course to the city of Rome, which gave us the term romance.)

 Love and Paris go hand in hand.
 Famous monuments embrace the sprawling boulevards.
 The Seine River swerves voluptuously through the city, creating the yin-yang of the Rive Gauche (Left Bank) and Rive Droit (South Bank).
 Parisians are enamoured by their city’s incredible history, coupled by a love of modernity, like cutting-edge fashion, from couture to street style.
 And the iconic Eiffel Tower, which is a symbol of love in itself, kisses (for those who see it as a phallic symbol, one might dare to say ‘penetrate’) the heavens.

 A visit to the City of Light will seduce any lucky traveller.
 And for those who visit as a couple, there is no shortage of things to do in Paris.
 Our Flight Centre Paris travel experts are also a wealth of ideas and information.
 In the meantime, we’ve narrowed the long list of things to do in Paris.
 We’ve tried not to make it your run of the mill (or should we say, run of the moulin) listicle of romantic Paris spots.